 - For the House Mormont entry, see here.

 - Ambition Is Evil: Wanting far more than Bear Island and Jorah could possibly give her has lead to a string of questionable outcomes.
-And, some very Not Ms. Nice Girl behaviour.
 She might think she's ahead of the game in her personal set-up of the moment, but the effects have been more far-reaching than she probably realises.

-- Disaster Dominoes: Her deliberate decision to screw Jorah over for her own gain in Lys and leave him penniless and without prospects (which worked, thank you) is what has directly led him to be free to be an influential figure in one of Essos' greatest periods of upheaval of recent history.
-Which could, in turn, turn out to be a Westerosi nightmare.
-So, the overall outcome wasn't, likely, fully planned, but the initial set of moves that helped form it certainly was.
+- Disaster Dominoes: Her decision to leave Jorah for her own gain in Lys, which left him penniless and without prospects, is what has directly led him to be free to be an influential figure in one of Essos' greatest periods of upheaval of recent history.

 - Everyone Is Related: She is the aunt of Margaery, Loras, Willas and Garlan Tyrell, who are the offspring of her sister Alerie with Mace Tyrell.
 This means that Jorah Mormont is their uncle too, since their marriage hasn't been annulled.